VeereshKanuri/RoadAccidentDashBoard/README.md

 ## Data Source

-The data used in this dashboard is sourced from [provide the data source information here].
+The data used in this dashboard is sourced from kaggle.
 It contains information about accident dates, severity, casualties, vehicles involved, road conditions, and more.

 ## Contributing